uvarc/id-generator/README.md

 ## Build + Deploy

-Pushes to the `main` branch of this container build and deploy directly to K8S.
+Tagged pushes (`1.5`, `2.13`) of this container build and deploy directly to K8S.
+More information on the build-deploy pipeline can be found in [`.github/workflows/build.yml`](https://github.com/uvarc/id-generator/blob/main/.github/workflows/build.yml)

     https://ids.pods.uvarc.io/